kcarnold/cs344/content/project/_index.md

 The final course meeting (during the designated final exam period) will be devoted to final project presentations.
 Feedback on others' projects is expected, so attendance is mandatory.

+Be prepared to demo your system and to explain its key points.
+Presentations are informal, so slides are not required (but may be helpful if your notebook is large or your results don't easily fit in a notebook.)

 Aim for about 5 minutes of content.
-All team members should present.
+All team members should participate.

 ### Supporting Material